MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/oct/oct-2016-help-configure-shortcuts.md

 # Office Customization Tool (OCT) 2016 Help: Configure shortcuts

+**Applies to:** *Office Professional Plus 2016, Office Standard 2016*

 **Summary**: Modify or remove default shortcuts to installed Office applications, and add shortcuts to any files installed with Office or already on the user's computer.

 To add a new shortcut, choose **Add**.
 To modify a shortcut in the list, select it, and then choose **Modify**.
 To remove a shortcut from the list, select it, and then choose **Remove**.